ordermind/symfony-logical-authorization-bundle/docs/source/quickstart.rst

 Doctrine ORM
 ------------

 Inline entity permission declarations are supported for entities mapped with annotations, YAML and XML.
-You can also declare these permissions in a configuration file.
+You can also declare these permissions in the configuration file.
 You can declare permissions both on the entity level and on the field level.
 The permissions are separately declared for each action.
 For entities the default actions are "create", "read", "update" and "delete", while for fields they are "get" and "set".

 .. tabs::

     .. tab:: Annotations

-        If you map your entity with annotations, you can declare permissions in json format.
+        If you map your entity with annotations, you can declare permissions in json format by using the ``@Permissions`` annotation defined in ``Ordermind\LogicalAuthorizationDoctrineORMBundle\Annotation\Doctrine\Permissions``.
 Here is an example of permission declarations on both entity and field levels.

         .. code-block:: php